Nictiz/HL7-mappings/generate/README.md

 * for "server", a variable will be created which the test script executor can set, defaulting to the value from the fixture.
 * for "client", the fixture will be included and a variable called "patient-token-id" will be created that reads the value from the fixture

+The token filename should end with `token.xml` and the token id should start with `Bearer`.

 The second element is to indicate that the "date T" variable should be defined for the testscript: